|The busiest "little" township in Indiana

 health, the trustee shall require that those able to work shall seek employment.

-other necessities; or refuses employment at a reasonable compensation offered by any other individual, governmental agency, or
+rent, or other necessities; or refuses employment at a reasonable compensation offered by any other individual,

 C. Medical exemption from work